 For many of them, their self-identify is so wrapped up in their work, they don't know themselves.
 More importantly, they don't know what they like to do or what even brings them real happiness.

-For some job roles, such as management consultants or lawyers, they can survive like this for years.
+For some challenging roles, such as management consultants or lawyers, they can survive like this for years.
 In fact, some can spend their whole careers in this mode (which is why they have to leave at 60, because they are too burnt out to make it to 65).

 But I see a lot of executives, who have received promotion after promotion in a fast growth company, to suddenly have to take stock when revenue drops or falls to a more normal growth level.